-3.6 Time Conditions
+3.7 Time Operator

 A time condition is a function of time that returns a logical value (True, False, or Unknown).
-You specify a time condition with the tilde (~) followed by a time expression enclosed in parentheses.
+You specify a time condition with the time operator, tilde (~), followed by a time expression enclosed in parentheses.

 '''

 ~(timeExpression)

 '''